niellevince/gatesmith/README.md

 const groupMembers = ["123", "456", "789"]; // User is a member of this group

+// Check ownership (returns an evaluated permission string)
+// If using just 'update:own', ownership is assumed to be true without validation rbac.can("user", "update:own", "posts"); // true (ownership is assumed)

-// Check ownership (returns an evaluated permission string) rbac.can("user", own("update", userId, postOwnerId), "posts"); // true rbac.can("user", own("update", userId, otherPostId), "posts"); // false
+// For actual ownership validation, use the own() helper rbac.can("user", own("update", userId, postOwnerId), "posts"); // true rbac.can("user", own("update", userId, otherPostId), "posts"); // false